OpenMDAO/OpenMDAO-Framework/docs/user-guide/overview.rst

 MDAO stands for Multidisciplinary Analysis and Optimization.
 OpenMDAO is an open source framework for analyzing and solving MDAO problems.
-In OpenMDAO, a problem is represented by a system of objects called :term:`components`.
-These objects have input and output attributes and can perform some sort of calculation when they are executed.
+In OpenMDAO, a problem is represented by a system of objects called components.

+A :term:`Component` is an object with an ``execute`` function that updates the values of its output variables based on the values of its input variables.
 You can connect the inputs and outputs of one component to those of other components, allowing data to be passed between them.

 The following figure gives a conceptual view of what a simple Component might look like.
 This Component has two inputs (*a, b*) and one output (*c*).
 The